kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 - The importance of letting ideas make connections with each other without external distractions.
 	- Mental meandering, walking to work
 	- If you’re allowing that mentation to be driven by the radio or the television or other people’s conversations, you are just cutting down on your exploratory, your intellectual exploratory time.
 		- ^ Ties back to the importance of what you choose to consume.
 - Keeping the mind open and flexible to notice when new ideas, new problems, and new insights arise out of the interaction with the medium.
 One must pay attention to one’s goals and feelings to know whether the work is indeed proceeding as intended.
 	- keeping the mind open and flexible, paying attention, staying open.
 - I had been kind of tired, working Saturdays and Sundays, and I had gone to Italy for a week, just to get away.
 I went first to Rome for a couple days, then I went up to Florence.
 I’d get up early in the morning, and I’d wander around, and I sat on a park bench, sort of between seven in the morning and noon, then in the afternoon I’d go visit museums and whatever.
 And I had a notebook, an Italian notebook, and I wrote myself long essays on what was going on and what I was worried about.
 And it helped me get my mind organized.
 Then in the afternoons I wouldn’t do anything.
 - People report feeling their most creative when involved in a semiautomatic activity that takes up a certain amount of attention, while leaving some of it free to make connections among ideas below the threshold of conscious intentionality.
 Devoting full attention to a problem is not the best recipe for having creative thoughts.
+- Our minds make unlikely connections between ideas, memories, and experiences when we’re at rest and not focused on a specific task.
+- All truly great thoughts are conceived by walking.
+- Engage relaxed attention: Flashes of insight often come when your mind is relaxed and not focused on completing a specific task , allowing the mind to make new connections between seemingly unrelated ideas.

 ## Share your work.
 - Share your stuff and show your work to people around you.